Marckho Sandy

-Marckho Sandy Meraudje (born 4 December 1994) is an Indonesian professional footballer who plays as a right-back for Championship club Persipura Jayapura.
+Marckho Sandy Meraudje (born 4 December 1994) is an Indonesian professional footballer who plays as a right-back for Championship club Deltras.

 Club career

 Sriwijaya

 In 2017, Merauje signed a year contract with Sriwijaya.
 He made his debut on 3 May 2017 in a match against Bhayangkara.
 On 26 September 2017, Merauje scored his first goal for Sriwijaya against Persela Lamongan in the 47th minute at the Bumi Sriwijaya Stadium, Palembang.

 Madura United

 He was signed for Madura United to play in Liga 1 in the 2019 season.
 Marckho made his league debut on 17 May 2019 in a match against Persela Lamongan at the Surajaya Stadium, Lamongan.
 In two seasons with Madura United, Merauje made 30 league appearances.

 Borneo Samarinda

 In 2021, Marckho signed a contract with Indonesian Liga 1 club Borneo Samarinda.
 Marckho made his league debut on 4 September 2021 in a match against Persebaya Surabaya at the Wibawa Mukti Stadium, Cikarang.